Malignant Mesothelioma Treatment Therapies

 Please don’t hesitate to contact the Bernie Banton Foundations Support Co-ordinator to discuss the pros and cons of these treatments, and the side effects a sufferer being treated with these chemotherapies can realistically expect to experience.

 Immunotherathy is a relative new class of drug that is designed to switch on, or re-activate the sufferers own immune system.
-An important factor with this class of drug is that compared to chemotherapy treatments, in the main sufferers do not report experiencing as many harsh side effects.
-The down side is being a new class of drug, immunotherapies are largely untrialed for use in treating mesothelioma and none are registered for use as a mesothelioma treatment in any country in the world.
+As with chemotherapy, the medicines travel through the blood stream to the entire body, and therefore are considered a body-wide (systemic) treatment.
+An important factor with this class of drug is that compared to chemotherapy treatments, in the main sufferers do not report experiencing as many harsh side effects – however, some have had severe adverse side effects.
+The down side is, being a new class of drug, immunotherapies are largely untrialed for use in treating mesothelioma, and none are registered for use as a mesothelioma treatment in any country in the world.

 Mesothelioma oncologist Dr Tom John says, ‘Physicians should be cautiously optimistic.’